The images here represent our upcoming photography

 might ask ‘dumb’ questions, put those apprehensions aside.
 Most folk on

-photography tours is learning, and John makes it easy to ask questions while
+photography tours are willing to learn, and John makes it easy to ask questions

-suggesting practical ways to improve your pictures.
-Also, don't be apprehensive
+while suggesting practical ways to improve your pictures.
+Also, don't be

-The locations and subsequent photography are extremely pleasing, but the
+The locations and subsequent photography are extremely pleasing to me, but the

 camaraderie among the other photo travelers is even better.
 Another great point